User Stories Applied: For Agile Software Development.

 Stories themselves can be prioritized along various dimensions.
 It is important though to consider also prioritizing infrastructural needs.
 The velocity which is “the amount of work that gets done in an iteration” (p.
 103) is an important metric for agile processes.

-The chapter finishes with an important warning indicating the difficulty of precision when building software:
+The chapter finishes with an important warning indicating the difficulty of being precise when estimating the finishing date of a software project.

 Release plans are subdivided into iterations which can lead to a segmentation of stories into smaller tasks for which developers accept the responsibility.
 Tracking the velocity is important, cumulating story points and hours into burndown charts on an iteration or daily basis are helpful tools for prediction.
 Finally, the author highlights the importance of making the progress visible.